Ping SDKs

 Ping Identity Platform software supports many features, protocols, APIs, GUIs, and command-line interfaces.
 Some of these are standard and very stable.
 Others offer new functionality that is continuing to evolve.

-Ping Identity acknowledges that you invest in these features and interfaces, and therefore must know when and how Ping Identity expects them to change.
-For that reason, Ping Identity defines stability labels and uses these definitions in Ping Identity Platform products.
+Ping Identity acknowledges you invest in these features and interfaces and so need to understand when they are expected to change.
+For that reason, we define stability labels and use these definitions in Ping Identity Platform products.

 Stability label definitions